osmandapp/web/main/docs/user/widgets/info-widgets.md

 ### FPS widget

-The [FPS Widget](../plugins/development.md#fps-widget) shows how fast the map and map elements are displayed and refreshed: the higher the rendering speed, the greater the quantitative values in frames per second.
+The [Map rendering FPS](../plugins/development.md#fps-widget) shows how fast the map and its elements are rendered and updated.
+The higher the rendering speed, the higher the quantitative values in frames per second.

 <Tabs groupId="operating-systems">